patrickfuchs/autoLipMap/README.md

 Then, using [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism), autoLipMap can check if the mapping and pdb graphs match and deduce the mapping between mapping names and pdb names.
 With this information, it writes a mapping file and a def file.

 All graph features and algorithms come from the [networkx module](https://networkx.github.io/).

+## Known issues

+- So far the different Hs of each CH2 are not classified in pro-R / pro-S. Implementing this feature is planned.
+- Sometimes there are ambiguities which autoLipMap cannot solve.
+For example, in a CH3, it cannot distinguish which H is H1, H2 or H3.
+Same things for the two oxygens connected to the phoshorous (which are not part of the main chain).
+Same thing for each CH3 group of the choline.
+In general, it doesn't really matter since we are not very interested in those hydrogens (or atoms).

 ## Contributors